 The Company may from time to time become involved in disputes and is exposed to risks associated with the potential for customers, suppliers, partners or other parties to take legal action against the Company.
 Major and complicated disputes can be costly, time- and resource-consuming and may disrupt normal business operations.
-There is a risk that the results of disputes will have an adverse effect on the Company's business, financial condition and results of operations.
+There is further a risk that the results of any investigation, proceeding, litigation or arbitration brought by private parties, regulatory authorities or governments are difficult for the Company to predict.
+In addition, the degree to which an unfavourable decision against the Company, significant fines, damages and/or negative publicity may affect the Company is uncertain and presents a significant risk to the Company.
+The outcomes of any future potential proceedings, claims and disputes may vary and are uncertain, and presents a significant risk to the Company's costs and reputation.